Weapons and Systems Engineering

 Systems Engineering and Honors Major

 Because of the idiosyncratic need to study naval weapon systems, one finds at the Naval Academy a major such as ours dedicated to automation, that is, the design and construction of systems or devices that work by themselves with little or no direct human control.
 Our weapon systems origins also explain why the major differs from those that have the same name at some institutions but deal with the management of engineering systems.
 The discipline builds on the Sense-Decide-Act concept which introduces sensor-feedback into, for example, a mechanical device making it an industrial robot.
-It is close to control engineering or mechatronics (from the Japanese mekatoronikusu) programs found at other universities.
+It is close to control engineering or mechatronics programs found at other universities.
 Many of the subjects we teach and research are traditionally included within the mechanical or electrical engineering departments elsewhere.
-The fundamental aspects of the discipline include sensors, actuators, feedback loops, computing, and computer programming which are taught in the youngster and junior years.
-In the first class year, a Systems major will concentrate in two application areas chosen from among the following five: estimation (getting quantitative information from raw data) and control, robotics (from industrial manipulators to unmanned flying craft), embedded computing (programming portable devices), signal processing (including images), and engineering management.
+The fundamental aspects of the discipline include sensors, actuators, feedback loops, computing, and computer programming which are taught in the sophomore and junior years.
+During senior year, a Systems major will concentrate in two application areas chosen from among the following five: estimation (getting quantitative information from raw data) and control, robotics (from industrial manipulators to unmanned flying craft), embedded computing (programming portable devices), signal processing (including images), and engineering management.
 An honors version of the major exists for exceptional students.
 You can find our more about our Program Educational Objectives here.